Borsdata-Sweden/ExcelPlugin/README.md

 You need to open the file property and unblock after download new versions.
 https://support.microsoft.com/sv-se/topic/excel-blockerar-inte-betrodda-xll-till%C3%A4gg-som-standard-1e3752e2-1177-4444-a807-7b700266a6fb

+## V10 Original Report data
+- Added two new values to BD_Instruments()
+1. StockPriceCurrency
+2. ReportCurrency
+- Added Original flag to report calls.
+This return reportdata in original currency.

 ## V9 Holdings data
 - Holdings Insider, Shorts, Buyback
 - Instrument description